manasidek/Plotly_deployment/README.md

 - The link to the Script is: [index.html](https://github.com/manasidek/Plotly_deployment/blob/main/index.html )

+- The link to the javascript is: [charts.js](https://github.com/manasidek/Plotly_deployment/blob/main/static/js/charts.js)

 - Softwares: VS Code, Javascript, HTML and CSS

 - The Dashboard looks like the image below: